seancribbs/datalog-elixir/README.md

 A toy implementation of naive-evaluated Datalog in Elixir, based on the blog post [The Essence of Datalog](https://dodisturb.me/posts/2018-12-25-The-Essence-of-Datalog.html).
-The Datalog program given the blog post is included in the `Datalog.Example** module.
+The Datalog program given in the blog post is included in the `Datalog.Example` module.

 **DO NOT USE THIS IN PRODUCTION, THIS IS FOR EDUCATIONAL PURPOSES ONLY.**